• Skip to main content

 • Inside a power rack, with the safety rods removed.

-• Outside the power rack, where you run the risk of getting in the way of people walking by.
+• Outside the power rack, you risk getting in the way of people walking by.

 • Find some other patch of gym turf where you can set up for deadlifts.

-• Or the best option if possible – create a home gym or garage gym.
+• The best option, if possible, is to create a home or garage gym.

-The point is that when people go to a gym to work out, they are usually not thinking of deadlifts, especially if you’re overweight or obese.
+The point is that when people go to a gym to work out, they are usually not thinking of deadlifts, especially if they’re overweight or obese.

 Most people gravitate to machine exercises: